Counseling and Human Services

 CN 6356.
 Counseling Techniques.
 3 Semester Hours.

-This course is designed to introduce students to the basic counseling microskills via role plays and readings.
+This course is designated to introduce students to the basic counseling microskills via role plays and readings.
 Students' abilities to select appropriate microskills and use them are evaluated through video recordings, self-critiques, quizzes and exams.
-This course also presents a general model of counseling.
+This course also presents a general mode of couseling.

 CN 6357.
 Counseling Practicum.
 3 Semester Hours.

 Students apply counseling principles and procedures to develop skills in the treatment of individuals with emotional and behavioral problems.
-Students learn under the direction of qualified supervisors at an approved site.
+Students learn under the direction of doctoral qualified supervisors at an approved site.
 Case experiences are further analyzed and discussed under the supervision of faculty in weekly class meetings.
-Students complete a minimum of 100 hours of counseling service, 40 client contact hours, and weekly group and dyadic or triadic supervision hours.
+Students complete a minimum of 100 hours on site, 20 client contact hours, and 15 hours of supervision.
 Favorable final evaluations by the site supervisor and faculty are required for credit.
 Limited enrollment.
-Prerequisites: CN 6150, CN 6253, CN 6354, CN 6355, CN 6356, CN 6361, CN 7301, and a total of at least 30 credit hours in counseling.
-Corequisite: CN 7199.
+Prerequisite: CN 6354.

 CN 6361.
 Abnormal Behavior and Crisis Counseling.
 3 Semester Hours.

-This course will focus on the fundamental concepts and theories of crisis counseling and crisis management within mental health agencies.
-The developmental impact of crises/trauma including the neurobiology of trauma will be explored and special attention will be paid to ecosystemic and multicultural considerations related to crises intervention and prevention strategies.
-Students will be exposed to a variety of crises situations including disasters, grief, substance abuse, and suicide and to the current intervention and diagnostic methodologies used in their respective contexts.
+This course will focus on the fundamental concepts and theories of crisis counseling and crisis management within Mental Health Agencies.
+The Developmental Impact of Crises/Trauma including the neurobiology of trauma will be explored and special attention will be paid to.

 CN 6363.
 Special Issues in Substance Abuse.
 3 Semester Hours.